Course Content

 World Encyclopedia

 India is a big, colorful, and exciting country in South Asia.
-It is the second-most populous country in the world and one of the oldest civilizations.
+It is the second‑most‑populous country in the world and one of the oldest civilizations.
 For kids, India looks like a mix of crowded cities, green fields, high mountains, deserts, and long beaches.
 It has many languages, religions, festivals, and foods, making it a land of many stories and adventures.
+From the snowy peaks of the Himalayas in the north to the warm beaches of the south, India offers a wide range of experiences for children to learn, play, and explore.

 India at a Glance